 Some brands are adding sustainability features in order back an environmentally friendly philosophy popular in today’s marketplace.
 In fact, creative and sustainable solutions have recently been designed and installed by Sandy Alexander in Saks OFF 5TH stores nationally.
 The concept was to have customers donate old blue jeans which in-turn could be recycled into home insulation material.
 The “Blue Jeans Go Green” initiative distributed the material to organizations like Habitat for Humanity, amongst many more.

 At Sandy Alexander, we have the creative versatility, technology, and sustainable solutions to help our customers keep pace with the trends in retail visual marketing.
 We can print on any substrate, allowing you immense creative space when it comes to choosing materials and designs.
 We have an expansive range of creative services including concept development, computer graphics, graphic design, and 3-D printed prototypes.
 In addition, we are a sustainability leader with eco-friendly substrates.
 Our Retail Visual Merchandising team has the experience to fully handle the complexity of any project in order to provide a single source for all your RVM needs.

-If you have any questions about Sandy Alexander’s RVM solutions, contact Jacky Andrews at email@example.com or call (415) 990-9707.
+If you have any questions about Sandy Alexander’s RVM solutions, contact Sandy Alexander at firstname.lastname@example.org or call 973-470-8100.